OpenAgenda/wordpress/readme.txt

 In the *Permalinks* settings, you can change the prefix for your calendar pages.
 You cannot leave this blank as your URLs will conflict with WordPress' default pages and posts.

+In the *Settings > Reading* section, you can set a calendar page as your front page.
+Note that it will still use the default calendar template provided by the plugin and the default front page template provided by your theme.

 ### Customizer settings

 In the *Customizer*, a new panel is available to house various display settings.
 For now only a main color setting is available.